RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 # Equipment Disposition
 ## The Hix Prohibition
 The Hix Prohibition Rule applies to Jefferson (Jeff) and/or Roberta (Bert) Hix and/or any proxies representing either person.
 Under no circumstances will Jefferson and/or Roberta Hix have any opportunity to gain control of anything.
-They and/or any of their proxies, designated or clandestine are prohibited from obtaining any disposed possessions through estate sale, auction, or other means of disposition.
+They and/or any of their proxies, designated or clandestine, are prohibited from obtaining any disposed possessions through estate sale, auction, or other means of disposition.

+## Definitions
+- must: instructions are strictly adhered to without any deviations.
+No ifs, ands, or buts.
+- may: it is permitted

+## Online Photography Retailers
-KEH (https://www.keh.com/) is a buyer and seller of used camera equipment in Smyrna, Georgia and will be referenced as KEH.<br>
+KEH (https://www.keh.com/) is a buyer and seller of **used camera equipment** in Smyrna, Georgia and will be referenced as KEH.<br>
 B&H (https://www.bhphotovideo.com/) is a major retailer, brick and mortar store and online presence, of photography, video, televisions, entertainment systems, computer and accessories, optics, smartphones,tablets and accessories, based in New York City, New York.
 The company will be referred to as B&H. The company follows the Jewish sabbath and holy holidays.
 Their hours of operation can be found at: https://www.bhphotovideo.com/find/HelpCenter/StoreInfo.jsp
 .
 ## Active Computers